Alta California

 Alta California (Upper California), also known as Nueva California (New California) among other names, (Note: California Septentrional ('Northern California'), California del Norte ('North California') or California Superior ('Upper California') were unofficial names.) was a province of New Spain formally established in 1804.
 Along with the Baja California peninsula, it had previously comprised the province of Las Californias, but was made a separate province in 1804 (named Nueva California).
 Following the Mexican War of Independence, it became a territory of Mexico in April 1822 and was renamed Alta California in 1824.

 The territory included all of the present-day U.S. states of California, Nevada, and Utah, and parts of Arizona, Wyoming, and Colorado.
 The territory was re-combined with Baja California (as a single departamento) in Mexico's 1836 Siete Leyes (Seven Laws) constitutional reform, granting it more autonomy.
 That change was undone in 1846, but rendered moot by the outcome of the Mexican–American War in 1848, when most of the areas formerly comprising Alta California were ceded to the U.S. in the treaty which ended the war.
-In 1850, California joined the union as the 31st state.
+In 1850, California joined the U.S. as the 31st state.

-The El Camino Real trail established by the Spanish extended from Mexico City west to Santa Fe, and California, as well as east to Florida.
-To the southeast, beyond the deserts and the Colorado River, lay the Spanish settlements in Arizona.
-(Note: José Bandini, in a note to Governor Echeandía or to his son, Juan Bandini, a member of the Diputación de Alta California (legislature), noted that Alta California was bounded "on the east, where the Government has not yet established the [exact] borderline, by either the Colorado River or the great Sierra (Sierra Nevada).")
-(Note: Chapman points out that the term "Arizona" was not used in this period.
-Arizona south of the Gila River was referred to as the Pimería Alta.
-North of the Gila River were the "Moqui", whose territory was considered separate from New Mexico.
-The term "the Californias", therefore, refers specifically to the Spanish-held coastal region from Baja California to an undefined north.)
 Spanish soldiers, settlers, and missionaries invaded the homelands of the indigenous peoples of California, people of the Great Basin, and the Pueblo peoples in the establishment of Alta California.

 Evidence of Alta California remains in the numerous Spanish place names of American cities such as Monterey, Las Vegas, Los Angeles, Sacramento, San Bernardino, San Diego, San Francisco, San Jose, Santa Ana, and Santa Rosa.